chricha1/chricha1.github.io/finalproject/finalproject.md

 My final project for GES 486 was inspired by a 2017 report by the Social Impact of the Arts Project (SIAP) at the University of
 Pennsylvania.
 The results of the three-year study showed how cultural resources are significantly linked to better health, schooling, and security in New York City's lower-income neighborhoods.
-I performed a similar preliminary analysis on Baltimore City's neighborhoods, arts organizations, and violent crimes (specifically homicides and shootings).
+I performed a similar preliminary analysis on Baltimore City's neighborhoods, arts organizations (such as museums and dance studios), and violent crimes (specifically homicides and shootings).

 #### Process